murgle2/quickchat/README.md

 # openchat

-A chat for any occaision
+A chat for any occasion